Bloom-host/BloomDocs/docs/reverse-proxy.md

 ---
 :::warning
 Reverse proxies can only be used for web connections (eg. HTTPS).
-If you wan't to join your minecraft server using your domain, check [this page](pointing-a-domain.md)
+If you want to join your minecraft server using your domain, check [this page](pointing-a-domain.md)
 :::
 :::note
 For this guide, you must have access to a domain and the ability to alter that domain's DNS settings.
 For this guide, we assume you have a domain with Cloudflare, but most registrars will work.